Chart Color Schemes

 Employment conditions in Upwey - Tecoma demonstrate strong performance, ranking among the top 35% of areas assessed nationally

-However, finance & insurance employs only 2.5% of local workers, below Greater Melbourne's 4.9%.
-Employment opportunities locally may be limited, as indicated by Census data.
-Between September 2024 and 2025, employment levels increased by 1.1%, labour force grew by 0.8%, reducing the unemployment rate by 0.3 percentage points.
-In comparison, Greater Melbourne saw employment growth of 3.0% with a rise in unemployment of 0.3 percentage points.
-State-level data to 25-Nov-25 shows Victorian employment grew by 1.13% year-on-year, with the state unemployment rate at 4.7%.
-National employment forecasts from May-25 project national growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Upwey-Teachamca's employment mix suggests local employment should increase by 6.5% over five years and 13.4% over ten years, though this is a simplified extrapolation for illustrative purposes.
+Between September 2024 and September 2025, employment levels increased by 1.1%, labour force grew by 0.8%, reducing unemployment by 0.3 percentage points.
+In contrast, Greater Melbourne saw employment growth of 3.0% and a rise in unemployment by 0.3 percentage points during the same period.
+Jobs and Skills Australia's national employment forecasts from May-25 suggest Upwey-Tecoma's employment should increase by 6.5% over five years and 13.4% over ten years, based on industry-specific projections applied to the local employment mix.

 Frequently Asked Questions - Employment